okellogerald/l10n/README.md

    -   intl:
    -   flutter_localizations:
             sdk: flutter
-   Also make sure that the generate is set to false or commented under flutter tag in pubspec.yaml
+   Also make sure that the l10n.yaml file is deleted, because its presence will prompt generating the localization files with the flutter_localizations package.

 ## Getting Started
 1. Create translation folders.
 They should all be in the same folder.